 Was it one hundred per day?
 It is not super-high, but continue treating until mite drop becomes near-zero.
 In our climates, where bees can collect ivy pollen until mid-late November, there might be capped brood in December (a few years ago, my ‘hygienic bees’ were still ditching fresh-looking pupae in mid December).

 I usually see 20 -200 mites 2 days after my first winter-time OAV (usually mid December).
 In the year I failed in treatment (and lost one of three hives during winter), I was seeing 200 - 500 mites (2 days after OAV) throughout mid October to late November.

-Zone 8, elevation 70 ft, near the north end of Lake Washington
+Zone 8, elevation 70 ft, North Seattle area.

 Thanks, I plan to treat through Dec.
 1, that’ll cover just over 21 days which should be a full cycle.
 Bear in mind this is my 1st winter with my bees so I’m not really sure what to expect but it’s good to hear 100/day after treatment isn’t out of line.
 They are moving dead bees out with some pupae fairly regular.
 I fed about 6 gallons by the end of October and 1 more after I got back nov 9.
 If it wasn’t raining I’d pop in for a look at how the stores are.
 I’d really like to look at the brood boxes but not sure if it’s too cold or not.
 It’s definitely too wet right now.

 I will continue OAV through out the winter here in south Arkansas.There are some here near me that I know dont treat and I sell them bees as they dont make it through the winter.Well add spring,summer and fall to that also so mite bombs keep showing up.We have lots of good days here during the winter for rob outs and to bring home hitchhiker mites.